Support

 4.1 How does the matchmaking process work?

-InnoNext facilitates the matchmaking between applicant Hosting companies and Visiting talents through a hybrid process. facilitated by a matchmaking platform where data (both inputs and outputs) are automatically analysed and manually supervised.
-To enable the identification of the best candidate, an artificial intelligence-based matchmaking system is integrated into the platform, which analyses the talent's application and CV/ORCID and the position description, offering the company the possibility of displaying candidates sorted according to the affinity identified by the algorithm.
+InnoNext facilitates the matchmaking between Hosting companies and Visiting talents through a hybrid process. facilitated by a matchmaking platform where data (both inputs and outputs) are automatically analysed and manually supervised.
+To enable the identification of the best candidate, an artificial intelligence-based matchmaking system is integrated into the platform, which analyses the talent's application and CV/ORCID and the internship description, offering the company the possibility of displaying candidates sorted according to the affinity identified by the algorithm.
 It is important to note that Companies have access to the full list of applications.
 They will review the profiles and directly contact the candidates they wish to interview.
 The algorithm does not hide any candidates and does not make decisions on behalf of the company.
-All those who applied will be visible to the company, the algorithm only provides the sorted list, complete with all applications, in which the company can analyse profiles and identify the candidates it wishes to interview.
+The algorithm only provides the sorted list, complete with all applications, in which the company can analyse profiles and identify the candidates it wishes to interview.
 Subsequently, the company takes control of the selection, exploring the data and autonomously deciding the candidates to contact for an interview.
 The final decision rests entirely with the company and talents, which operate in complete autonomy.

 4.2 How does the selection process work?

-The selection of the candidate is entrusted to the company that published the position.
-All candidates who have decided to apply for a specific position will be visible to the company that published it.
+The selection of the candidate is entrusted to the company that published the opportunities.
+All candidates who have decided to apply for a specific innovation internship will be visible to the company that published it.
 To facilitate the identification of the best candidate, an artificial intelligence-based matchmaking system is integrated into the platform, which analyses the talent's application and CV and the position description, offering the company the possibility of displaying candidates sorted according to the affinity identified by the algorithm.

 It is important to note that the algorithm does not hide any candidates and does not make decisions on behalf of the company.
 All those who applied will be visible to the company, the algorithm only provides the sorted list, complete with all applications, in which the company can analyse profiles and identify the candidates it wishes to interview.